wpengine/php-docker/README.md

 # PHP Docker Images

 These images extend the [offical php-fpm images](https://github.com/docker-library/php/blob/76a1c5ca161f1ed6aafb2c2d26f83ec17360bc68/7.1/fpm/alpine/Dockerfile) with PHP extensions in use on the WP Engine Platform.
-They are based on Alpine Linux.
+They are based on Debian Linux.

 # Updates & Prebuilt Images